 Stops the spread of viral diseases.
-Anything from the flu to novel coronaviruses can all transmit from one person to another through clothes.
+Anything from the flu to novel coronaviruses can all transmitted from one person to another through clothes.
 Sanitizing may reduce this spread exponentially.

 Leaves your clothes even cleaner than usual.
-If any stain or a stubborn area didn’t clean with detergent only, it would do so with a disinfectant or similar alternative.
+If any stain or a stubborn area wasn’t cleaned with detergent only, it would do so with a disinfectant or similar alternative.

 That’s why you must pay attention to this article, read every tip, and follow everything to the letter.
 Cleaning your clothes the right way will be a lot easier after that.

 If you’re looking to disinfect your clothes as deeply as possible, then you must look for a way to wash your clothes at home.
 In that case, you will obviously need a washing machine.
 While this may be inconvenient for some and expensive for others, it’s all worth it.

 Washing your clothes somewhere else will expose your garments to more germs and bacteria than you would have at home and provide a less effective cleaning process.